ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 A comprehensive list of implementations and their test results can be found at: https://ipcrypt-std.github.io/implementations/

 All implementations pass the common test vectors specified in this document, demonstrating interoperability across programming languages.

+# Licensing

+*This section is to be removed before publishing as an RFC.*

+Implementations of the ipcrypt methods are freely available under permissive open source licenses (MIT, BSD, or Apache 2.0) at the repository listed in the Implementation Status section.

+There are no known patent claims on these methods.

 --- back